coderefinery/documentation/_episodes/01-motivation.md

 ## Motivation to have a project website

-- Project website is important
 - Companies without a website cannot exist
 - Soon scientific projects without website will not be able to exist (or in other words get grants)
 - A website is something that you can show when you apply for jobs
+- Project website is important for grant applications and project reports

 ---

+## Discuss with the learners

-## Why do some projects not have a website?
+- Why do some projects not have a website?

-- Discuss why
+- Why is project documentation important?
+- What are the features of a useful documentation?
+- Why are some projects lacking useful documentation
+- How can we motivate developers to contribute documentation?

 ---